 Against the mountain weather Jake is wearing a balaclava.

-Braced, completely concentrated, Jake is inching down the piste,
+Braced, completely concentrated, he is inching down the piste.

-he is eight and his thighs are wobbling with the effort,
+Jake is eight and his thighs are wobbling with the effort

 so that sweat licks down his red hair